cdrummey216/whoami/whoami.md

 Basically, if I can prove that I exist (with the identity equations) then I am because I must be.
 The identity equations showed, ultimately, that 'I exist' via oneness (1 = ϕ - 1/ϕ).
 So, when I can prove that _I exist_ using the 'I exist' equation, I know that _I am_ because I _must_ be.
 When I _also_ know who and what I am, I know existential calm and can externalize it.
 Oneness into being.

-The self (ϕ) must be externalized in to reality (1) in order for it to exist in reality.
+The Self (ϕ) must be externalized in to reality (1) in order for it to exist in reality.
 The sense of self is the feeling of identity, uniqueness, and self-direction.
 It is an internal process, happening exclusively within each mind.
 Each mind, in turn, has the ability to externalize itself in the words spoken and the things done.

 ### For All